7 Best Homeowners Insurance Companies in New York of 2023

 - Volcanic eruptions

-What HO-3 Policies Do Not Cover
+What HO-3 Policies Typically Do Not Cover

 While HO-3 policies are the standard coverage it's important to know what it doesn't cover so you don't get caught off guard.
 Some of the exclusions are similar to those seen typically in a HO-2 policy.